IjzerenHein/famous-flex/README.md

 Famous-flex comes shipped with various [standard layouts](#standard-layouts), but it is also very easy to create your own layout-functions.
-View [LayoutContext](docs/LayoutContext.md) for more details on creating layout-functions.
+View [LayoutContext](docs/LayoutContext.md) for more details on creating your own layout-functions.

 ```javascript
 /**